François de Ziegler: Education and career

 After studying law in Geneva, François de Ziegler joined the Federal Political Department (FPD) in 1945.
 In the same year, the young diplomat was posted to Marseille, where his wife also came from.
 In 1946, he returned to Bern, where he joined the FPD in a junior position.
 In 1948, he was posted to Nice and two years later to Paris.
 In 1955, François de Ziegler was back in Bern at the FPD, where he first joined the legal department and then the political department.
 In 1958, he became an embassy secretary and the deputy head of mission in Moscow.
 He subsequently held the same position in Belgrade.
 In 1961, he was posted to Cairo, where he was promoted to an embassy counsellor in 1963.
 In 1964, he was posted to New York as deputy of the Swiss Observer at the United Nations.

 Back to France: Maintaining contact with the Quai d'Orsay

-Back in Europe, François de Ziegler was appointed cultural attaché at the embassy and delegate for the UNESCO in Paris in 1968.
-Two years later, he became the deputy head of mission with the title of minister.
-The then head of mission in Paris was Ambassador Pierre Dupont (1912–1993), who succeeded Agostino Giorgio Soldati, who had died in office in 1966.
-But at that time it was above all François de Ziegler who had excellent contacts with the Quai d'Orsay and who wrote the relevant reports for the FPD.
-In doing so, he followed in the footsteps of Walter Stucki and Agostino Giorgio Soldati, who also enjoyed high esteem in French society.
+Back in Europe, François de Ziegler was appointed cultural attaché at the embassy and simultaneously served as delegate to UNESCO in Paris in 1968.
+Two years later, he became deputy head of mission with the title of minister.
+The head of mission in Paris at the time was Ambassador Pierre Dupont (1912–1993), who had succeeded Agostino Giorgio Soldati, who had died in office in 1966.
+At that time, however, it was above all François de Ziegler who had excellent contacts with the Quai d'Orsay and wrote the relevant reports for the FPD.
+In this respect, he followed in the footsteps of Walter Stucki and Agostino Giorgio Soldati, who also enjoyed high esteem in French society.